hobo71/wpsso-tweet-a-quote/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-tweet-a-quote/assets/icon-256x256.png">

-<blockquote><p><strong>WPSSO Core extension to add Twitter-style quoted text to your content, with a Tweet link and customizable CSS.</strong></p></blockquote>
+**WPSSO Core extension to add Twitter-style quoted text to your content, with a Tweet link and customizable CSS.**

-<p>Add Twitter-style quoted text to your content, which is easily Tweeted by your readers.</p>

-<p>Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>
+Features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.

-<p>Uses your existing WPSSO Core settings to shorten URLs, add a Twitter business @username, and recommend the author's @username after tweeting the quote.</p>
+Uses your existing WPSSO Core settings to shorten URLs, add a Twitter business @username, and recommend the author's @username after tweeting the quote.

-<p>Developers and advanced users will appreciate the ability to easily re-style the CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses for the quote and Tweet link.</p>
+Developers and advanced users will appreciate the ability to easily re-style the CSS that WPSSO Tweet a Quote (aka WPSSO TAQ) uses for the quote and Tweet link.

-<p>WPSSO Tweet a Quote is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
-WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>
+WPSSO Tweet a Quote is *incredibly fast* and coded for performance &mdash; WPSSO Core and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+WPSSO Core and its extensions are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

 <h3>WPSSO Core Plugin Prerequisite</h3>